Accepting new couples · Limited openings · Online across California

 • Master of Arts in Marital and Family Therapy — Alliant International University, California School of Professional Psychology

-• Completed doctoral coursework in Counseling Psychology — De La Salle University, Manila
+• PhD in Counseling Psychology — De La Salle University, Manila

 • Master of Arts in Psychology (emphasis in Psychological Services) — Assumption Graduate School, Manila